The IEA is made up of 30 member countries. Before becoming a member country of the IEA, a candidate country must demonstrate that it has:

-There is a process to ascertain whether or not the potential member country can meet these requirements, during which the IEA Secretariat advises and works with the candidate country.
-The final decision rests with the Governing Board.
+The Executive Director of the IEA has to make a finding to ascertain whether the potential member country can meet these requirements, during which the IEA Secretariat advises and works with the candidate country.
+The IEA Governing Board makes the final decision on the country membership.